-Here at Catavino, we’re mad about gastronomy.
-Just as the kitchen is the heart of a home, food is the core of a culture, and there’s no better way to truly understand a region than by its cuisine.
+Lisbon is a vibrant city with an infectious charm and small town feel.
+With its cobblestone sidewalks, azulejo-tiled buildings, old-fashioned trolleys puttering down steep inclines, time becomes irrelevant.
 Lisbon abounds with quaint cafes run by grandmothers donned in lace aprons, chic lounges and charming traditional restaurants who have specialized in one individual dish for a century.
-Take a guided tour of the markets followed by a cooking class.
-Then again, if you’re more of a restauranteer, choose a customized gastronomic tour where you can discover homemade cuisine such as bacalhau (salt cod); cozido à portuguesa, a thick stew of vegetables with various kinds of meat; freshly grilled sardines or hundreds of different local cheeses.
-You could even join a cooking class where you learn how to prepare some of these dishes yourself.
+Take a guided tour of the markets followed by a cooking class, or if you’re more of a restauranteer, choose a customized gastronomic tour where you can discover homemade cuisine such as bacalhau (salt cod); Carne de Porco Alentejana, pork cooked with clams that simmer in their juices and are served up with roasted potatoes; freshly grilled sardines, savory meats or hundreds of different local cheeses.
+You could even join a private petiscos (tapas) class in a Chefs home where you learn how to prepare some of these dishes yourself.

 If you’re an avid wine lover, you won’t lack in options.
 Lisbon is boasting of quality wine bars featuring wines by the glass from across the country.
 Eager for a glass of white Port?
 Maybe a powerhouse red from the Alentejo?
 Or possibly you’re more of a sweet wine fan from Setubal?
 Whatever your preference, Lisbon aims to please, and we have several wine tours that will introduce you to the history and culture of Portuguese wine!
 Or take a day trip from Lisbon to a vast number of delicious delecacies and stunning landscapes!